xurui1995/lucenetask/README.md

 `trec_eval-9.0.7/trec_eval corpus/QRelsCorrectedforTRECeval {Results.txt}`
 - after finishing query, you can see the result file name in the terminal, name format is `{Analyzer}{Similarity}Results.txt`
 - e.g. `trec_eval-9.0.7/trec_eval corpus/QRelsCorrectedforTRECeval EnglishAnalyzerBM25SimilarityResults.txt `

+## Code components
+- engine package
+  - Includes Engine.class which is Main Class of project, handle the user's commands
+- index package
+  - built indexs
+- model package
+  - the model objects of Cran document and Cran query
+- model parser
+  - parse the original file of cran.all.1400 and cran.qry
+- query
+  - start query